 Mohamed Saad (Sirte)

-Mohamed is a lecturer at the faculty of Chemical Engineering, at the University of Sirte, where he also works as the coordinator for quality assurance and the coordinator of the study and examination office.
+Mohamed is a lecturer at the faculty of Chemical Engineering, at the University of Sirte, where he also works as the coordinator for quality assurance and the coordinator of the study and examination office at the department of chemical engineering.
 He has published twelve scientific papers on water desalination, water ozonation, and membrane technology.
 Mohamed is also an education program facilitator for UNICEF’s education program in Sirte.
-Between 2012 and 2020, Mohamed worked with IDPs with ACTED, he was a mine risk education and small arm and light weapon awareness (SALW) team leader for Handicap International in Sirte.
+Between 2012 and 2013, Mohamed worked as mine risk education and small arm and light weapon awareness (SALW) team leader for Handicap International in Sirte.
 Mohamed is passionate about research, education, environmental protection, governance, and the plight of migrants and IDPs.
 Mohamed has a BSc in Chemical Engineering from the University of Sirte, and a Masters of Science in Chemical Engineering from Nottingham University (UK).
 He is a candidate for NAPI’s Young Policy Leaders program.

 Jean-Louis Romanet Perroux